arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 *false*.
 This will modify the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of *null*.
-This option controls the update-insert behavior only.
+This option controls the insert-update behavior only.

 @RESTQUERYPARAM{mergeObjects,boolean,optional}
 Controls whether objects (not arrays) will be merged if present in both the existing and the update-insert document.
 If set to *false*, the value in the patch document will overwrite the existing document's value.
 If set to *true*, objects will be merged.
 The default is *true*.
-This option controls the update-insert behavior only.
+This option controls the insert-update behavior only.

 @RESTDESCRIPTION
 Creates new documents from the documents given in the body, unless there is already a document with the *_key* given.
-If no *_key* is given, a new unique *_key* is generated automatically.
+If no *_key* is given, a new unique *_key* is generated for each document automatically.

+Possibly given *_id* and *_rev* attributes in the input request body are always ignored, the URL part or the query parameter collection respectively counts.

-The result body will contain a JSON array of the same length as the input array, and each entry contains the result of the operation for the corresponding input.
+If the *silent* option is not set, the result body will contain an array of the same length as the input array, and each entry contains the result of the operation for the corresponding input.
 In case of an error the entry is a document with attributes *error* set to *true* and errorCode set to the error code that has happened.

-Possibly given *_id* and *_rev* attributes in the body are always ignored, the URL part or the query parameter collection respectively counts.

 If *silent* is not set to *true*, the body of the response contains an array of JSON objects with the following attributes: